macs3-project/MACS/docs/refinepeak.md

 The `refinepeak` command takes in a BED file containing peaks and raw reads alignment, then produces an output BED file with refined peak summits.
-It will refine peak summits and give scores measuring the balance of waston/crick tags, inspired by SPP.
-Basically, we assume that a good summit in a peak region should have balanced watson and crick tags around.
+It will refine peak summits and give scores measuring the balance of Watson/Crick tags, inspired by SPP.
+Basically, we assume that a good summit in a peak region should have balanced Watson/Crick tags around.

 ## Command Line Options